 What Is Microsoft Planner?

-Think of it as a way to organize your team and tasks, much like similar apps such as Slack and Trello.
-Microsoft has positioned the tool for more casual users who have personal projects to execute.
-For the professional, MS Planner can be seen as a gateway app into Microsoft Project, Teams and Sharepoint.
+Think of it as a way to organize your team and tasks, similar to apps such as Slack and Trello.
+Microsoft has positioned this task management tool for more casual users who have personal projects to execute.
+For professional project managers, MS Planner can be seen as a gateway app into Microsoft Project, Teams and Sharepoint.

 Related: How to Run Microsoft Project for Mac

 Individuals and teams are using MS Planner to get visibility into their projects, stay updated on approaching deadlines and group and filter their tasks.
 These are only some of the features available—let’s take a quick tour of what else makes up Microsoft Planner.